-The capital gains of a foreign corporate seller in the case of a share deal are principally tax exempt under German domestic law, but 5% of the capital gain is treated as a non-deductible business expense, leading to a consolidated tax burden equal to approximately 0.8% of the capital gain.
-Under applicable double tax treaties, Germany usually does not have a right to tax such capital gain realized by a foreign seller at all.
+The capital gains of a corporate seller in the case of a sale of shares in a corporate entity (share deal) are principally tax exempt under German domestic law, but 5% of the capital gain is treated as a non-deductible business expense, leading to a consolidated tax burden equal to approximately -1.5% of the capital gain.
+In the case of a foreign corporate seller, it can be argued on the basis of recent case law that the capital gain is entirely exempt from German taxation.
+Moreover, under applicable double tax treaties, Germany usually does not have a right to tax such capital gain realized by a foreign seller at all, provided that the seller does not have a permanent establishment in Germany.
+Special rules may apply for the sale of real estate rich companies.

-Loss carryforwards and other tax attributes available at the level of the target company before the acquisition may no longer be usable after closing due to strict loss forfeiture regulations.
+Loss carryforwards and other tax attributes available at the level of the target company before the acquisition may no longer be usable after closing due to loss forfeiture regulations.